efoertsch/DemoCode/README.md

 Updated as time and interest permit<p>

-The demo code can continue code from Google code demo's, Stack Overflow or other sources but more often than not it has been modified - somtimes to an unrecognizable amount.
+The demo code can contain code from Google code demo's, Stack Overflow or other sources but more often than not it has been modified - somtimes to an unrecognizable amount.
 But I have tried to note where the code originated from.